 Just this month, two disputes over the trademark rights to beauty pageant names were resolved, pending appeal.
 In World Pageants LLC v.
 Miss G-String International LLC, the Trademark Trial and Appeal Board (“TTAB”) dismissed an opposition to the registration of MISS G-STRING INTERNATIONAL because the opposer’s mark (MISS NUDE INTERNATIONAL) just wasn’t similar enough to cause confusion.
-Meanwhile, in Organizacion Miss America Latina v.
-Ramirez, the Southern District of California granted a default judgment to the organizers of the MISS U.S. LATINA… More
+Meanwhile, in Organizacion Miss America Latina v.… More

 Tag Archives: Trademark Infringement

 No matter how sophisticated we are on the outside, on the inside everyone has a favorite novelty t-shirt buried deep in the recesses of their juvenile subconscious.
 Mine is one that says “Welcome to Philadelphia.
 Now Go Home,” which so perfectly captures both the convivial pride and bewildering hostility of the city that raised me.